dmutikainen/dmutikainen.github.io/_posts/2024-08-06-predicting-customer-loyalty.md

     data_for_model.drop(outliers, inplace = True)

->> 2 outliers detected in column distance_from_store and were removed from the dataset.
+>> "2 outliers detected in column distance_from_store and were removed from the dataset."
-23 outliers detected in column total_sales and were removed from the dataset.
+>> "23 outliers detected in column total_sales and were removed from the dataset."
-0 outliers detected in column total_items and were removed from the dataset.
+>> "0 outliers detected in column total_items and were removed from the dataset."

 ```